willfan2world/gitlearn/readme.txt

-git is a very good version control tool yes because of you!!! add status
+git is a very good version control tool yes because of you!!! add status add something